timescale/docs/use-timescale/extensions/pgvector.md

 The `pgvector` PostgreSQL extension allows you to create, store, and query OpenAI [vector embeddings][vector-embeddings] in Timescale.
-Learn how to use [Retrieval Augmented Generation (RAG)][rag-docs] to create a `chatbot` that combines your data with the power of ChatGPT using OpenAI and pgvector.
-RAG addresses the problem that a foundational model such as GPT-3 or GPT-4 may be missing some information needed to give a good answer because that information was not in the dataset used to train the model.
+Learn how to use [retrieval augmented generation (RAG)][rag-docs] to create a chatbot that combines your data with ChatGPT using OpenAI and `pgvector`.
+RAG provides a solution to the problem that a foundational model such as GPT-3 or GPT-4 may be missing some information needed to give a good answer because that information was not in the dataset used to train the model.
 For example, the information is stored in